junxit/us-congress-bills-116/metadata.md

 - 2020-02-05 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment.
 Without written report.
 - 2020-02-05 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment.
 Without written report.
 - 2020-02-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 413.
+- 2020-07-30 — Amendment SA 2502 agreed to in Senate by Unanimous Consent.
+- 2020-07-30 — Amendment SA 2502 proposed by Senator Sullivan. (consideration: CR S4647-4648; text: CR S4647-4648) To require a report by the Secretary of Veterans Affairs on the transportation of individuals to and from facilities of the Department of Veterans Affairs.
+- 2020-07-30 — Measure laid before Senate by unanimous consent. (consideration: CR S4647-4648)
+- 2020-07-30 — Passed Senate with an amendment by Unanimous Consent. (text: CR S4648)
+- 2020-07-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S4648)
+- 2020-07-30 — Senate amendment agreed to: Amendment SA 2502 agreed to in Senate by Unanimous Consent.
+- 2020-07-30 — Senate amendment proposed (on the floor): Amendment SA 2502 proposed by Senator Sullivan.
+- 2020-07-30 — Senate amendment submitted
+- 2020-07-30 — The committee amendment as amended agreed to by Unanimous Consent. (text: CR S4647)